Rittenhouse judge bars MSNBC from courtroom after report that producer followed jury bus

-Judge Bruce E. Schroeder said the man identified himself to police as “James J. Morrison” and claimed to be a producer for MSNBC acting on instructions from a New York-based producer to follow the bus.
+Judge Bruce Schroeder said the man identified himself to police as “James J. Morrison” and claimed to be a producer for MSNBC acting on instructions from a New York-based producer to follow the bus.
 Jurors are ferried to and from the courthouse each day in a bus Schroder described as “sealed” to prevent them from seeing signs, protesters or anything from either side of the contentious trial that might influence them as they deliberate the fate of 18-year-old Rittenhouse.

-A spokesperson for NBC News, the sister network of MSNBC, identified the individual as a freelancer in a statement to The Washington Post, but denied an intent to make contact with jurors.
+A spokesperson for NBC News, the sister network of MSNBC, identified the individual as a freelancer in a statement to The Washington Post but denied an intent to make contact with jurors.

 “Last night, a freelancer received a traffic citation.
 While the traffic violation took place near the jury van, the freelancer never contacted or intended to contact the jurors during deliberations, and never photographed or intended to photograph them,” the network spokesperson said.
 “We regret the incident and will fully cooperate with the authorities on any investigation.”

-Schroeder has been critical of the some of the media coverage surrounding the trial and said no one with the network would be allowed in the courthouse for the duration of deliberations, which began Monday.
+Schroeder has been critical of the some of the media coverage of the trial and said no one with the network would be allowed in the courthouse for the duration of deliberations, which began Monday.

 “I don’t know what the ultimate truth of it is, but it would go without much thinking that someone who is following a jury bus, that is a very serious matter and will be referred to the proper authorities for further action,” Schroder said.